yjg30737/pyqt-frameless-window/README.md

 # IMPORTANT!!!!!!!!!
 # to prevent the "QWidget: Must construct a QApplication before a QWidget" error, you should put the code below
-import sys

-# IMPORTANT!!!!!!!!!
-# to prevent the "QWidget: Must construct a QApplication before a QWidget" error, you should put the code below
 from PySide6.QtCore import Qt

 from pyqt_frameless_window import FramelessDialog